LLM360/Analysis360/README.md

   <a href="">Blogpost[Amber]</a> •
   <a href="">wandb dashboard[Amber]</a> •
   <a href="">Blogpost[CrystalCoder]</a> •
-  <a href="">wandb dashboard[CrystalCoder ]</a> •
+  <a href="">wandb dashboard[CrystalCoder]</a> •
-  <a href="">Publication</a> •
+  <a href="">Publication</a>
 </p>
 Welcome to LLM360!

 This repo contains all the code that we used for model evaluation and analysis.

-To better observe and understand how our models develop and evolve over the training process, we introduce this glossary to provide in-depth analysis from many different aspects and hopefully it can facilitate research in the future.
+We use this repo as the single source of truth for all evaluation metrics and provide in-depth analysis from many different angles.

 ## Our Approach
-various metrics:
-We sampled models with fixed
+There are a lot of metrics included, we not only measure models' ability by running common evaluation benchmarks like MMLU, Hellaswag but also dive deep into other areas like toxicity and bias.
+Moreover, to better observe and understand how our models develop and evolve over the training process, we sampled a few checkpoints from our model pool with fixed intervals for trend analysis.
-results are published on wandb
+All the results are published on our wandb project page, we will keep updating it as more metrics and evaluations are coming out, stay tuned!

 ## List of Analysis
 introduction